BlackHolePerturbationToolkit/kerrgeodesic_gw/README.md

 A [SageMath](http://www.sagemath.org/) package to compute gravitational radiation from material orbiting a Kerr black hole

-This package makes use of SageMath differential geometry functionalities developed through the [SageManifolds](https://sagemanifolds.obspm.fr/) project and is part of the [Black Hole Peturbation Toolkit](http://bhptoolkit.org/).
+This package makes use of SageMath functionalities developed through the [SageManifolds](https://sagemanifolds.obspm.fr/) project and is part of the [Black Hole Peturbation Toolkit](http://bhptoolkit.org/).

 ## Installation